-This segment represents the future of your association in two key ways.
-They have more years of potential membership value and they are more diverse than previous generations, lending much needed breadth and depth to your membership.
+This segment represents the future of your association in two key ways: They have more years of potential membership value, and they are more diverse than previous generations, lending much needed breadth and depth to your membership.

 Research your target audience.Everyone wants to target “young professionals,” so what specifically does this group find relevant about your trade association’s mission and goals?
 Market research can focus your targeting by providing concrete information and details about the audiences you’re trying to reach.
 With that data, you’ll be able to develop appropriate messaging and effective targeting strategies.

-Segmentation based on key user personas helps refine marketing messaging to target a specific audience through the right channels and with a different value proposition than other segments.
-This technique has the benefit of not alienating an organization’s existing or older members because they will be receiving content pertinent to their interests and membership status.
+Segmentation based on key user personas will refine marketing messaging for targeting specific audiences through the right channels with a different value proposition.
+This technique has the benefit of including an organization’s existing or older members because they also will be receiving content pertinent to their interests and membership status.

-Identify specific points of differentiation for each audience
+Identify specific points of differentiation for each audience.

 Define what differentiates your association from competitors for young professionals versus other segments.
 Incorporate those points into marketing content that clearly and authentically articulates your organization’s vision and purpose.
 Younger audiences support organizations that demonstrate what makes their mission unique, rewarding, and consistent with the individual’s values.

-Analyze your competition
+Analyze your competition.

 Automate and amplify your outbound marketing.

-Use marketing automation platforms such as Sitecore, Kentico, or HubSpot combined with the latest data analytics tools as an efficient, cost-effective way to amplify your association’s marketing efforts.
+Use marketing automation platforms such as Sitecore, Kentico or HubSpot combined with the latest data analytics tools as an efficient, cost-effective way to amplify your association’s marketing efforts.
 The right platform can help your team scale its efforts well beyond its internal capabilities to meet your organization’s needs.